Animal welfare and rights in Argentina: Acts and regulations

-On the 25th of July, 1891, The Senate and the Chamber of Deputies of the Republic of Argentina passed the 2.786 Act, which was a pioneer in fostering animal protection and fair treatment.
+On 25 July 1891, The Senate and the Chamber of Deputies of the Republic of Argentina passed the 2.786 Act, which was a pioneer in fostering animal protection and fair treatment.
 It was commonly known as the “Sarmiento Act” because the former president of the Argentine Republic, Domingo F. Sarmiento, was the first one who issued decrees concerning animal protection.
 Besides, the 14.346 Act is also known as the “Sarmiento Act”.

-On 24th of September, 1881, the Argentine Animal Protection Association was created and, thanks to its efforts, a decade later, the aforementioned Act was passed.
+On 24 September, 1881, the Argentine Animal Protection Association was created and, thanks to its efforts, a decade later, the aforementioned Act was passed.

-On the 5th of October, 1900, the 3.9595 Act of Animal Health Police was passed and it advocated for the rights of cattle in Argentine territory.
+On 5 October 1900, the 3.9595 Act of Animal Health Police was passed and it advocated for the rights of cattle in Argentine territory.

 In 1954, the 2.786 Act was supplemented by the 14.346 Act, whose issuer was Dr. Antonio J. Benitez.
 This Act is part of the supplementary laws contained in the Argentine’s Criminal Code and it condemns those who treat animals with cruelty.
 The penalties range from fifteen days to one year in prison.
-In 1950, the 13.908 Act was passed, which was the first National Hunting and Wildlife Protection Act, but it was repealed by the 22.421 Act, on the 5th of March, 1981.
+In 1950, the 13.908 Act was passed, which was the first National Hunting and Wildlife Protection Act, but it was repealed by the 22.421 Act, on 5 March 1981.
 This act dictated more restrictive norms at national level, and it prohibited, limited, and regulated the exportation and internal trade of wild animals.
 Besides, this act declared wild animals of public interest and it established penalties for those who went against the law.